-A connected Workspace provides secure handling of data with high integrity while providing both Design Team and Supply Chain access to that data as needed.
-This latter aspect, of whom can access a Workspace, and more importantly what data they are allowed to access, is facilitated by the Workspace's user access control and sharing capabilities.
+A managed content server provides secure handling of data with high integrity, while providing both Design Team and Supply Chain access to that data as needed.
+This latter aspect, of whom can access a server, and more importantly what data they are allowed to access, is facilitated by the server's user access control and sharing capabilities.
 These can be broken down into the following key areas:

-Providing the ability to control who is able to see what content in the Workspace by sharing Workspace folders.
+Providing the ability to control who is able to see what content in the server by sharing server folders.
 This allows control over whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).
-A single connected Workspace can be partitioned into various effective 'zones' of content, but with controlled folder-level permissions, the content can be made selectively visible, or hidden, as required, giving the right people, the right access, to the right data.
+A single managed content server can be partitioned into various effective 'zones' of content, but with controlled folder-level permissions, the content can be made selectively visible, or hidden, as required, giving the right people, the right access, to the right data.

 Providing the ability to control who is able to see which Items in a shared folder.
 Think of this as a finer level of sharing, in contrast to the coarser level of sharing provided through folder access control.
 Provided a user has access to the folder itself, they will then be able to view/edit (as permitted) Items within that folder that are shared with them.